netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

 ```

 ### Test behavior over implementation
-Tests become _fragile_ when the subject being tested is the implementation rather than the behavior.
+Tests become _fragile_ when the focus is implementation rather than behavior.
 This is because <ins>implementations will often change</ins> as business requirements change.
 On the other hand, the underlying behaviors will usually remain consistent.